eric-k-chu/Geo-Run/README.md

 # Geo-Run

-This is a project for CPSC 254-01 at California State University, Fullerton.
+This is a project for CPSC 254-01 Spring 2022 at California State University, Fullerton.

 <h1>Summary</h1>